SimonaHunca/Proiect-practic-TM/README.md

 ### 2.2 Test Analysis
-   - analyze business requirments to make sure that we have all information for creating the test condition
+   - analyze business requirements to make sure that we have all information for creating the test condition
    - write test conditions that will be tested out in test process

    ***Test Conditions:***